 Explore Scientific Ultra Wides

 Everybody and his sister knows about Explore Scientific (Scott Roberts’ “new” company) and their 100-degree wonders, but did you know they produce 82s as well?
-I suppose I knew they did, but didn’t know much about them till my buddy Pat showed me one at the PSAS dark site a little while back.
+I suppose I knew they did, but didn’t know much about them till my old observing companion, Pat, showed me one at the PSAS dark site a little while back.

 Verdict?
 A hit.
 At least as good as a Uwan, and, while I haven’t done a shootout, the eyepiece and those I’ve had the opportunity to try since, are close to the Naglers in my opinion.
 You even get “nitrogen purged,” just like the ES 100s.
 The “82 Series” oculars are available in seven focal lengths from 4.7 to 30mm, and are insanely nicely priced, ranging from $99.95 on the low end to $249.95 on the high end.
 If they are all as good as the couple of focal lengths I’ve tried, the operative word is B-A-R-G-A-I-N.

 But what made Explore a household name (in amateur astronomy households) was their Ethos competitor, the “100 Series.”
 I have little doubt you would be happy with any of these, the 9mm, the 14mm, or the 20mm.
 Their images are, to my eyes, indistinguishable from those of the Ethoses.
 AND…they are not only available in slightly different focal lengths, they are significantly less expensive, with the most costly, the 20, going for a startlingly reasonable $399.95.
 If I didn’t have the 8mm and 13mm Ethoses, I’d have the 9 and 14 ESes.
 Does everybody agree with Unk that these eyepieces are as good at the Ethoses?
 No, but I can only report what I experience, muchachos, and even those who think the Es are better admit the difference is SLIGHT.